bump-sh/docs/src/_guides/openapi/specification/v3.1/understanding-structure/basic-structure.md

 ### 2. Info Object

-The `info` object provides general metadata about the API, such as the title, version, description, and contact information.
+The `info` object holds general metadata about the API, such as the title, version, description, and contact information.

 ```yaml
 info: